LostArtefacts/TRX/docs/trx/lua/reference/GAME.md

     - **`unobtainable_secrets`**: integer.
 Secrets the stats screen must not hold against the player. *(read-only)*
     - **`water_particles`**: boolean.
 Whether water particles are visible in the level's water. *(read-only)*

+    Computed properties (derived, not stored on the object):
+    - **`stats`**: Stats.
+What the level keeps count of, as a `trx.stats.Stats`, or `nil` for a level that counts nothing: the title screen and the cutscenes.
+The level being played is also `trx.stats` itself.

 ### Functions

 - [lua]`trx.game.play_level(num, [opts])`